MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshooting-input-parameters-scom-managed-instance.md

       For example: MSOMHSvc/ContosoLB.domain.com, MSOMHSvc/ContosoLB, MSOMSdkSvc/ContosoLB.domain.com, and MSOMSdkSvc/ContosoLB are service principal names.

 ## Group policy validations

+>[!Important]
+>To fix GPO policies, collaborate with your active directory admin and exclude System Center Operations Manager from the below policies:
+>- GPOs that modify or override local administrator group configurations.
+>- GPOs that deactivate network authentication.
+>- Evaluate GPOs impeding remote sign in for local administrators.

 ### Issue: This test couldn't be run since the servers failed to join the domain